zhy6a/zhy6a.github.io/_pages/about.md

 My name is Hengyang Zhou (周恒阳), I’m currently a junior undergraduate student at the [China University of Petroleum at Karamay(CUPK)](https://www.cupk.edu.cn/), pursuing a B.E. degree in Data Science and Big Data Technology.

-🌟🌟 I’m currently actively seeking for Ph.D., Research Assistant, or internship positions related to LLM or Ai for Science.
-If you’re interested in working with me, don’t hesitate to drop me an email.
+🌟🌟 I'm open to any possible discussions or collaborate opportunities.
+If you're interested in working with me, don't hesitate to drop me an email!

 <!-- My curriculum vitae can be downloaded[here (in English)](https://github.com/AntigoneRandy/antigonerandy.github.io/raw/main/docs/Boheng_Li_s_CV.pdf). -->